Deltares-research/Guitares/docs/source/simple_example.rst

 We not only set the size and title of the window, but also define the name of callback module, and a name of the group where GUI variables will be stored (more about this in the next section).

 In this example, we use UI elements of two different styles: an *edit* element to enter the name and a *text* element to show the response.
 The *edit* element requires a *position*, a *variable* name, and a callback *method* that is executed when the user enters a name.
-The static *text* element only requires a *position* and *variable*.
+The non-interactive *text* element in our case only requires a *position* and *variable*.

 The **app module** (*app.py*)
 ---------------------------------